normanzb/chuanr/README.md

         // ...
     } )

-##Hook it up with your Element
+##Hook it up with <INPUT />

-Once you gained the reference to Chuanr constructor, by doing below you can instantiate it and hook it to the input element and start the magic:
+Once you gained the access to Chuanr constructor, by doing below you can instantiate it and hook it to the input element and start the magic:

     var elInput = document.getElementById('tester');
     var options = {